fguogufe2/GoogleFormsAPITutorial/quickGuide.md

-# Google Forms in the Classroom
+# A Quick Guide: Google Forms in the Classroom

 Google Forms offers a practical solution for classroom interaction, aiding tasks like attendance and posting quick questions.
 This tutorial delves into using Google Forms in educational settings.